6.1 General Information

 The CR/NCR option is open only to degree students.
 Once students have graduated, they may not complete courses on a CR/NCR basis, even if they enrolled in the course before their graduation; for example, a student graduating in June, selecting a Summer course as CR/NCR.
 Or a student graduating in November, selecting a Fall or Winter course as CR/NCR, will have the CR/NCR designation removed and a percentage grade will appear on the student's record.

 Supervised Reading, Supervised Research and Independent Study:

-Generally offered at the C- or D level.
-Students in these courses work under the direction of a faculty member with whom they meet periodically or in whose laboratory they work.
-Students must obtain written permission of instructors to be registered in them (forms are available from the Office of the Registrar).
+Generally offered at the C- or D-level.
+Students in these courses work under the direction of a faculty member with whom they meet periodically, or in whose laboratory they work.
+Students must obtain written permission of instructors to be registered in them (forms are available from the Office of the Registrar website).
 Please note that some disciplines require submission of their own special application forms for courses of this type, in addition to or in place of, the Supervised Study form.

 Some courses have restricted admission and may require approval before students are allowed to enrol in them.
 Restricted courses and the approval required are listed in the Course Timetable.